Dos and Don'ts for Minor Children

 Minors, identified as children, under their province’s age of majority (age 18, or 19 in some provinces) cannot inherit money or property.
 Nor can they live independently or enter into contracts without a legal guardian’s approval, as they are not of legal age.
 As such, it is crucial that proper steps be taken to protect the rights and entitlements of your minor-aged children in the case of your death.
 The following are some things to do and some to avoid.

-If you have children under the age of majority, it’s a good idea to appoint a guardian in your will to supervise their upbringing in the event that both you and your spouse die.
-When selecting a guardian, consider a family member or friend with the ability and desire to care for your children.
-Do they have children of their own?
-Do their philosophies coincide with your own?
+- Appoint a legal guardian in your will to supervise, and be responsible for, the child’s upbringing, in the event that both you and your spouse die.
 Although the appointment of a guardian in a will is not legally binding upon the court, judges will often favourably consider the wishes of the deceased parents in determining the child’s legal guardian.

 - Single parents, especially those with joint custody, should get legal advice prior to appointing a legal guardian.

 - Appoint an alternate guardian in your will in case your primary guardian becomes unable or unwilling to act.